 There are several scholarships opportunities available to CITT students across the country.
 Students are welcome to apply for multiple scholarships.
-The annual deadline for scholarship applications is July 31st, at which time all scholarships are awarded for the academic year (fall, winter and spring semesters).

 One annual scholarship of $450